olivernjeru/alx-low_level_programming/README.md

 0x03-debugging - Debugging

-0x04-more_functions_nested_loops -Functions and Nested Loops for practise purposes and building muscle memory
+0x04-more_functions_nested_loops -Functions and Nested Loops for practice purposes and building muscle memory

 0x05-pointers_arrays_strings - Arrays and Strings in C

+0x06-pointers_arrays_strings - Includes practice for Pointers, Arrays and Strings